-Looking for a way to add fantastic fun to a summer night?
+Looking for a way to add fantastic fun to a night in the city?
 You'll score an alley oop with this Chicago Loop scavenger hunt.
 I did the night of my daughter Juju's 11th birthday.
 It was a huge hit, with the girls running place to place, posing in front of their finds and giggling at each other's guesses.

 It was a great way to get outside, get them moving and get in a little Chicago history.